Citius Pharmaceuticals Inc. (CTXR) Shares Down Despite Recent Market Volatility - News Heater

 Sponsored

-The average price estimated by analysts for CTXR is $6.00, which is $4.87 above than the current price.
-The public float for CTXR is 133.82M, and at present, short sellers hold a 14.02% of that float.
-The average trading volume of CTXR on July 24, 2023 was 1.88M shares.
+The average price predicted by analysts for CTXR is $6.00, which is $5.0 above the current price.
+The public float for CTXR is 133.82M and currently, short sellers hold a 15.24% ratio of that float.
+The average trading volume of CTXR on July 31, 2023 was 1.90M shares.

 CTXR’s Market Performance